NFL on television in the 2020s: Effects from the COVID-19 pandemic

 Mike Tirico substituted for Al Michaels on a select number of games on NBC this season, that started with the September 27 game between the Green Bay Packers and the New Orleans Saints.
 Tirico was initially slated to call the Thanksgiving game this season, but was assigned instead to call the Week 12 SNF game between the Packers and the Chicago Bears with Tony Dungy and Kathryn Tappen.
 Tirico was eventually given the assignment to call the rescheduled Ravens–Steelers game with Collinsworth after it was postponed from Sunday afternoon to Wednesday night.
 Tirico also called one of NBC's two wild card playoff games in January.

 The aforementioned Packers–Saints game took place while the 2020 Stanley Cup Finals (rescheduled from its normal late May–early June schedule) were ongoing; Dallas (Stars) and Tampa Bay (Lightning) also have NFL teams in the Cowboys and Buccaneers.
 As NBC was also the rightsholder to National Hockey League games in the U.S., the league was compelled to play Games 4 and 5 (September 25–26) of the finals on consecutive nights to avoid conflict with SNF.

 For the first time in the history of SNF, NBC aired games against an NBA Finals game in back-to-back weeks; this is usually a non-issue as the NBA Finals traditionally take place in June but was moved to the fall due to the NBA suspending their season.
 This occurred on October 4 with the Eagles playing the 49ers on the same day as Game 3, and on October 11, with the Vikings playing the Seahawks on the same day as Game 6 (the eventual last game of the series).
 Although Philadelphia, San Francisco, and Minnesota all have NBA teams, only the 76ers qualified for the playoffs, although they were eliminated in the first round.
 The Los Angeles Lakers defeated the Miami Heat in six games.

 Flexible scheduling

 Flexible scheduling rules went into effect in Week 5; the scheduled game reverted to the afternoon if a more compelling game arose.
 The scheduled SNF game could be swapped with the more competitive game's time slot.
 The final game of the season, on Sunday, January 3, 2021, likewise was a flex game.
-The slot, left purposefully blank when the schedule came out, it was filled by the game between Washington and the home team Philadelphia Eagles.
+The slot, purposefully left blank when the schedule came out, was filled by the game between Washington and the home team Philadelphia Eagles.
 A Washington win gave them the NFC East Division title.